 Abundance is not something we acquire.
 It is something we tune into. ~ Wayne Dyer

-After identifying my own scarcity mindset, I found it a challenge at first to make changes.
-Even now, thoughts of scarcity regularly raise their heads in all areas of my life...I’ve just learnt to counterbalance them with more abundant thinking.
-I also like to remind myself of Dr Wayne Dyer’s quote that ‘abundance is not something that we acquire, it’s something that we tune into’ - his books are full of wisdom if you have a chance to read them.
+But, even after identifying my own scarcity mindset, I found it a challenge to make changes.
+Even now, thoughts of scarcity regularly raise their heads in all areas of my life...and I’m learning to counterbalance them with more abundant thinking.
+I also like to remind myself of Dr Wayne Dyer’s quote that ‘abundance is not something that we acquire, it’s something that we tune into’ (his books are full of wisdom if you have a chance to read them).

-If it sounds like something that you’d like to explore yourself then I’ve shared a few things that have helped me along the way...this is by no means an exhaustive list and I encourage you to use these simply as a starting point for your own personal growth...
+If it sounds like something that you’d like to explore yourself then here are a few things that are helping me.
+It’s by no means an exhaustive list - just a starting point - and I encourage you to use these tips as a starting point for your own personal growth...